Hypermobility (joints): Beighton score

-Treatments
+Treatments and management

-Physical therapy
+Exercise

-It is important that hypermobile individuals remain fit – even more so than the average individual – to prevent recurrent injuries.
+It is recommended that hypermobile individuals remain fit, to prevent pain and fatigue.
 Regular exercise and exercise that is supervised by a physician and physical therapist can reduce symptoms because strong muscles increase dynamic joint stability.
 Low-impact exercise such as closed kinetic chain exercises are usually recommended as they are less likely to cause injury when compared to high-impact exercise or contact sports.

-Heat and cold treatment can help temporarily to relieve the pain of aching joints and muscles but does not address the underlying problems.
+Strength training can be used to stabilise muscles around hypermobile joints.
+Hydrotherapy can be a beneficial medium for muscle training.
+Some isometric exercises can also be beneficial.
+Coordination may be improved through balance exercises.

+High impact sports are not recommended.

 Medication

-Medication is not the primary treatment for hypermobility, but can be used as an adjunct treatment for related joint pain.
-Nonsteroidal anti-inflammatory drugs are the primary medications of choice.
-Narcotics are not recommended for primary or long-term treatment and are reserved for short-term use after acute injury.
+Medication is used in a similar way as for other chronic pain conditions, and can be used as a treatment for related joint pain.
+Nonsteroidal anti-inflammatory drugs and acetaminophen are used to treat pain.
+Opioids are often used, and prescribed for many with hypermobile Ehlers-Danlos syndrome.

 Lifestyle modification

-For some people with hypermobility, lifestyle changes decrease symptom severity.
-In general, activity that increases pain is to be avoided.
-For example: